-The team was always available via video phone to answer any questions or concerns.
-When I had some issues with voice recognition–the headset wasn’t comfortable for me and somehow the acoustics and my voice just were not working with the desktop microphone–a new microphone arrived the next day.
-They explained that 90% of users have no issues with the initial mic they sent, but they had been testing an alternate mic for those that might have trouble.
-The new one works wonderfully.
+The team is always available via video phone to answer any questions or concerns.
+When I had issues with voice recognition–the headset wasn’t comfortable for me and somehow the acoustics and my voice just were not working with the desktop microphone–a new microphone arrived the next day.
+I strive to see the patient behind the image; it’s also nice to be part of an organization that strives to see, and appreciate, each individual within its organization.

 Freedom to practice in my own style

-Kay “Katie” Lozano, MD, FACR
+Katie Lozano, MD, FACR